iximiuz/awesome-container-tinkering/IMAGES.md

 An image converter that enables running unmodified containers on WASM (various runtimes: wasmtime, wamr, wazero, and even in the browser).
 The tool creates a WASM image that runs the container (using the standard `runc` runtime) and the Linux kernel on the emulated (via Bochs or TinyEMU) CPU.

+### bootc

+<a href="https://github.com/containers/bootc">bootc</a> - "Boot and upgrade [virtual or physical machines] via container images."

+The project aims to use standard OCI/Docker images for bootable host systems - as a build, transport, and delivery format for base OS images.
+Created with bootc container images include a Linux kernel (in e.g. `/usr/lib/modules`), which is used to boot a full-fledged physical or virtual machine.
+After booting on a server, such an image runs not in a container but as the host OS.

 ## Image Inspection